Peter Barca

-Peter William Barca (born August 7, 1955) is an American Democratic politician and the current Secretary of the Wisconsin Department of Revenue in the administration of Governor Tony Evers.
-Barca is a lifelong resident of the Kenosha area.
+Peter William Barca (born August 7, 1955) is an American Democratic politician from Kenosha, Wisconsin.
+He was the 14th secretary of the Wisconsin Department of Revenue (2019–2024) in the administration of Governor Tony Evers.
+He was a candidate for U.S. House of Representatives in Wisconsin's 1st congressional district in 2024 losing to incumbent Bryan Steil; he previously represented the district during the 103rd Congress (1993–1995).

-Barca represented the northern part of the city of Kenosha and surrounding areas in the Wisconsin State Assembly for nine terms, covering the years 1985 through 1993 and 2009 through 2019, and was the Democratic floor leader from 2011 through 2017.
-He also served as a member of the 103rd U.S. Congress between 1993 and 1995, and was the Midwest Regional Administrator of the U.S. Small Business Administration during the presidency of Bill Clinton.
+Barca also served nine terms in the Wisconsin State Assembly, covering the years 1985 through 1993 and 2009 through 2019, and was elected Democratic floor leader from 2011 through 2017.
+He represented the north side of the city of Kenosha and part of Somers.
+Between his stints in the Assembly, he also served as the Midwest Regional Administrator of the U.S. Small Business Administration during the presidency of Bill Clinton.

-Early life and education
+Early life

 Barca was born in Kenosha, Wisconsin, on August 7, 1955, and spent his entire youth in the Kenosha area.
-He graduated from Mary D. Bradford High School in 1973 and earned his undergraduate degree from the University of Wisconsin–Milwaukee.
-He attended Harvard Graduate School and went on to earn an M.A. in public administration and educational administration from the University of Wisconsin–Madison in 1983.
+He graduated from Kenosha's Mary D. Bradford High School in 1973 and went on to earn his bachelor's degree from the University of Wisconsin–Milwaukee in 1977.

-Starting his career as a teacher of the emotionally disturbed and a team leader for students with special needs, Barca went on to become the director of the Friendship Camp, a camp for children with disabilities.
-He also served as an employment specialist.
+After earning his bachelor's degree, he returned to Kenosha and started his career as a teacher for emotionally disturbed children and a team leader for students with special needs, Barca went on to become the director of the Friendship Camp, a camp for children with disabilities.

-Wisconsin State Assembly

-Barca entered politics in 1984 when he won his first election to the State Assembly, succeeding Joseph Wimmer in the 64th District.
-At the time, the 64th District had just been redrawn to cover the northern half of the city of Kenosha and the town of Somers.
+Barca's work as a teacher led to involvement with the teachers' union and local politics; he soon became active in the Democratic Party of Wisconsin and was elected chairman of the Kenosha County Democratic Party in 1979.
+He resigned from the office a year later to attend Harvard Graduate School.
+He ultimately returned to Wisconsin and completed his M.A. in public administration and educational administration from the University of Wisconsin–Madison in 1983.
+After returning to Kenosha, he was employed at the Kenosha Achievement Center and worked in job placement.